abdelaziz-web/ISO8583-another/README.md

 - 0100: Authorization Request
 - 0110: Authorization Response
-- 0200: Financial Transaction Request
+- 0400: Reversal Request
-- 0210: Financial Transaction Response
+- 0410: Response Reversal Response

 Refer to the jPOS documentation for more detailed information on message types and their usage.